arcsecond-io/cli/docs/guide/cli.md

 # CLI a.k.a.
 Terminal Mode

-The Arcsecond CLI usage is similar to a command like `git`, that is, `arcsecond` is the main command, followed by a subcommand.
-Most of the subcommands are simply the name of API resources.
+The Arcsecond CLI usage is similar to a utility like `git`.
+That is, `arcsecond` is the main entry point, followed by a command.
+Most of the commands are simply the name of API resources.

-Then help is accessible like any other command line:
+The help is accessible like any other command line:

 ```bash
 $ arcsecond --help
 ```

-or
+or, for subcommand

 ```bash
 $ arcsecond <command> --help